davidfarrimond23/tech-docs/source/documentation/payments/_payment_in_arrears.md

 Note: in this scenario, an empty object may be created against the Salesforce project, but no data is ever uploaded.

 Finally, the `arrears_journey_tracker` is deleted, with any related `progress_update` or `payment_request` entities being moved over to a new `completed_arrears_journey` entry against the `funding_application`.
 Allowing the user to view all the data they have entered against previous arrears journeys.

+### Criteria for starting the journey - from the dashboard

+Funding Frontend checks that:

+#### Medium:

+- If the application is between 100k-200k (Medium 2) award type,
+- and the legal agreement for the application is in place in SF, as marked by the `Legal_agreement_in_place__c` checkbox.

+If these criteria are met then the project appears in the awarded section of the dashboard in Funding Frontend and the project title shows as a link that can be clicked on to start the journey.

+#### Large:

+- The FFE account email matches that used by the Salesforce User and Contact against the application.
+- The application is either a large delivery or large development award type,
+- permission to start has been submitted.
+- and the legal agreement for the given application is in-place in Salesforce (the PTS form is at the completed stage)

+If these criteria are met then the project title link will become active under the respective delivery/development awarded section of Funding Frontend and can now be clicked on to start the journey.

+**NOTE: For large applications the journey selector is skipped and the user can only submit a payment request at this current time**

+In order for a large application to progress through the arrears journey, a `funding_application` entity must be created.
+This entity is created from the dashboard when querying for large applications - when the above criteria is met, a new large funding application is created.

+If the matching FFE account contains a differing salesforce_account_id to the large application, then an error is raised and no funding applications are created.
+This scenario is a support issue that requires a manual intervention and Data Zap to correct.

+The funding application is populated with the minimum required data to progress, including: a salesforce case ID, project reference, submitted on date, status and award type.

+A `arrears_journey_tracker` is created against the funding application and a `payment request` entity attached when the user enters the large arrears journey.
+The user is then redirected straight into the arrears task page (with only payment tasks to complete).